BoulderDS/csci_5622_hws/project/assign.md

 ## Peer feedback for project proposal

-Each student will provide feedback to three projects from other groups on Piazza by 11:59pm on Oct 25.
+Each student will provide feedback to **one** projects from other groups on Piazza by 11:59pm on Oct 25.
 The feedback should use the following template:

 * What I like about this proposal
 * What I would have done differently (practical constructive feedback for improvements)